 EngServe agreement

-Dean’s Donations

 Tripartite Agreement

 Lease Agreements

-To sign off each day on any deposit into the EngSoc safe in the safe log as recorded by the Director of Finance.

 To update and maintain policy relevant to the Operations Portfolio.

 To act as a liaison for EngSoc associated groups and services to the Faculty of Engineering and Applied Science, Queen’s University, and other external organizations, including:

-Working with the EngSoc investment advisor on Society investments.

 Consulting with the AMS General Manager on issues of insurance and liability.

-Any managers and advisors who deal with the Society’s money and/or services.
+Any managers and advisors who deal with the Society’s services.

 To monitor the external sponsorship of groups within this portfolio.

-To keep Council informed by regular reports on the financial and operational position of the Society and its services.
+To keep Council informed by regular reports on the financial and operational position of the Services.

-To oversee the Engagement Committee along with the President and Vice-President (Student Affairs) (Ref.
-By-Law 9.D)., as described in Policy β.A.1.

-The Vice-President (Operations) shall have a paid summer position as outlined in Grouping B, and will be required to be in Kingston for the summer to develop strategic initiatives for the Society, to represent the Society’s interests and serve as resource for the Engineering Society members.
+The Vice-President (Operations) shall have a paid summer position as outlined in B, and will be required to be in Kingston for the summer to develop strategic initiatives for the Society, to represent the Society’s interests and serve as a resource for the Engineering Society members.
 The Summer activities shall consist of:

-Those activities and initiatives outlined in the Vice-President (Operations)’s Summer Plan (Grouping B.2).
+Those activities and initiatives outlined in the Vice-President (Operations)’s Summer Plan ( Ref B.2).

 The Summer Plan Regular Task List including:

-Posting weekly summaries to the Engineering Society website.
+Posting monthly summaries to the Engineering Society website.

 Submitting monthly reports to Council.

-Daily administrative, payroll and financial duties for the Engineering Society.

 Assisting Executive and Directors during the summer months.

 Assisting service managers and staff over the summer.

-Liaising with the Faculty of Engineering and Applied Science on Finance and Financial Services issues.

-Strategic planning and budget support for Clark Hall Pub, Science Quest, iCons, EngLinksCEO, Golden Words, Tea Room, Science Formal and Orientation Week.
+Strategic planning and budget support for Clark Hall Pub, Science Quest, iCons, EngLinks, CEO, Golden Words, Tea Room, Science Formal and Orientation Week.

-Budget, human resources, and management support for Science Quest.
+Providing budget, human resources, and management support for Science Quest.

 Providing financial assistance to QPID.

-Dealing with CU Advertising on the Engenda, Frosh Primer, and Yearbook publications.
+Dealing with CU Advertising on the Orientation Week Notebook, Frosh Primer, and Yearbook publications.

 Becoming familiarized with Engineering Society finance.